-Having spent a significant amount of time at the beginning of this year training with the marvellous Greek Gestalt Foundation, I take great pleasure in welcoming New Gestalt Voices in Greece (NGViG) as the first addition to our family of publications!
-A big hurrah and many congratulations to the editorial and launch team there, comprising Deirdre Foley, Evangelia Kyriakou, and Irini Koutela!
+Having spent a significant amount of time at the beginning of this year training with the marvellous Greek Gestalt Foundation, I take great pleasure in welcoming New Gestalt Voices in Greece (NGViG) as the first addition to our family of publications.
+Many congratulations to the editorial and launch team there, headed up by Evangelia Kyriakou and Irini Koutela.

 The state of gestalt in Greece is healthy, of this I have no doubt.
 I’ve found the commitment, humanity and knowledge of gestalt practitioners in Greece second to none, and this at a time when work to support individual resilience and social solidarity in the face of challenges is needed more than ever.
 We know about the economic difficulties, and the migrant crisis, but less talked about is intensification of the longstanding conflict with Turkey, raising the albeit distant prospect of war.
 I’m told this is what many people are talking about in therapy.